MatheusMAssis/League-of-Legends-Analysis/README.md

 ### Dashboard Results
 ![Final Dashboard](img/dashboard.png)

+## Medium
-## Medium Story about the creation of this project
+I wrote about the creation of this project on my Medium account.
+Check out for some coding adventures!

 * [**Medium**](#)

 ## About